 Consultants know, recruiters look them up online before they decide whether or not to call them.
 But what consultants should also know is that they have a choice of who to work with when it comes to having someone represent them in their job search.

-More often than not, I hear of consultants accepting projects through a recruiter they barely know, let alone like, through a company they’ve never heard of before and they end up getting burned after short-term engagements.
+More often than not, I hear of consultants accepting projects through a recruiter they barely know, let alone like, through a company they’ve never heard of and they end up getting burned after short-term engagements.
 Getting project assignments through ‘the wrong’ companies can absolutely contribute to things like how long projects last, how much consultants get paid and even affects onsite relationships.
 Hint: If you don’t like them, the companies hiring you through them probably don’t either.